triton-inference-server/server/docs/metrics.rst

 The TensorRT Inference server provides `Prometheus
 <https://prometheus.io/>`_ metrics indicating GPU and request
 statistics.
 By default, these metrics are available at http://localhost:8002/metrics.
-The TRTIS -\\-metrics-port option can be used to select a different port.
+The inference server -\\-metrics-port option can be used to select a different port.
 The following table describes the available metrics.

 +--------------+----------------+---------------------------------------+-----------+-----------+
 |Category      |Metric          |Description                            |Granularity|Frequency  |